 Professional wrestlers have demanding schedules on the road and hard.
-They must maintain consistent workout routines to stay in shape and for performing the physical acts while in the ring.
+They must maintain consistent workout routines to stay in shape and perform physical acts in the ring.
 So, it’s no wonder professional wrestlers turn to cigars to unwind and relax during their downtime.
 After taking bumps in the ring, these five wrestlers enjoy an excellent stick outside the squared circle.

 His first appearance in professional wrestling was in Worldwide Wrestling Federation’s All-Star Wrestling when he served as an in-ring announcer.
-He continued working with McMahon Sr. until 1982, when he took over for his sick father.
+He continued working with McMahon Sr. until 1982 when he took over for his sick father.
 A few years later, McMahon came up with WrestleMania in New York’s Madison Square Garden.
 The annual event brings in millions of views from around the world.
-Vince McMahon had few competitors on television.
-Eventually, he acquired the two biggest rival organizations: World Championship Wrestling and Extreme Championship Wrestling.
+After that, McMahon had few competitors on television.
+Eventually, he acquired the two most prominent rival organizations: World Championship Wrestling and Extreme Championship Wrestling.
 Today, he remains involved with WWE — often running the show from behind the curtain.

 Jesse “The Body” Ventura

 Former governor of Minnesota Jesse Ventura first started his career as a professional wrestler in 1975 after his service in the Navy.
-He was given the ring name Jesse “The Body” Ventura by AWA wrestler Verne Gagne and performed in the square circle using the gimmick of a California beach-bod weight lifter as a heel (a “bad guy” that would often rile up the crowd).
-He would go up against other professional wrestlers Jimmy “Superfly” Snuka and “The Immortal” Hulk Hogan throughout his career before moving on to ring-side commentary.
+He received the ring name Jesse “The Body” Ventura from AWA wrestler Verne Gagne.
+Ventura performed in the square circle using the gimmick of a California beach-bod weight lifter as a heel (a “bad guy” that would often rile up the crowd).
+Throughout his career, he would go up against other professional wrestlers, Jimmy “Superfly” Snuka and “The Immortal” Hulk Hogan, before moving on to ringside commentary.

-Aside from wrestling, Ventura was also in the movie “Predator” with the former governor of California Arnold Schwarzenegger, another famous cigar smoker who became close friends.
-In the political ring, he was mayor of Brooklyn Park, Minnesota, from 1991 to 1995 and won the gubernatorial race in 1999, becoming the 38th governor of Minnesota until 2003.
-In July-August, 2000 piece he wrote for Cigar Aficionado, he mentions Cuban cigars as his favorite smoke.
+Aside from wrestling, Ventura was also in the movie “Predator” with the former governor of California, Arnold Schwarzenegger, another famous cigar smoker who became close friends.
+In the political ring, he was mayor of Brooklyn Park, Minnesota, from 1991 to 1995, and he won the gubernatorial race in 1999, becoming the 38th governor of Minnesota until 2003.
+In July-August 2000 piece he wrote for Cigar Aficionado, he mentions Cuban cigars as his favorite smoke.
 He was allegedly sent a box of Cuban Romeo y Julieta cigars from Jeb Bush after a governor’s meeting at the White House.

 In the professional wrestling industry, Terri Runnels is known for her managerial or valet expertise more than as an in-ring competitor.
-Yet, she has held the title of WWE Hardcore Champion for about 10 seconds before losing it to Stevie Richards.
-She started in the wrestling business doing makeup for Jim Crockett Promotions before Ted Turner acquired it and rebranded it to WCW.
+Yet, she held the title of WWE Hardcore Champion for about 10 seconds before losing it to Stevie Richards.
+She started doing makeup for Jim Crockett Promotions in the wrestling business before Ted Turner acquired it and rebranded it to WCW.

-When Terri made her debut, she was known as Alexandra York, manager of the York Foundation.
+When Runnels made her debut, she was known as Alexandra York, manager of the York Foundation.
 Yet, when she moved to WWE, she wanted to combine her real-life love of cigars with her wrestling manager persona.
-So, she rebranded herself as Marlena, a cigar-smoking seductress.
-Her new persona was based on a former Hollywood actress, Marlene Dietrich.
+So, Runnels rebranded herself as Marlena, a cigar-smoking seductress.
+She based her new persona on a former Hollywood actress, Marlene Dietrich.

 Runnels also managed her then-husband Dustin “Goldust” Runnels and would approach the ring with a lit cigar.
-In one interview, she says she would smoke Rocky Patel cigars at ring-side, but she also loves Padron, Davidoff and Avo.
+In one interview, she says she would smoke Rocky Patel cigars at the ringside.
+Still, she also loves Padron, Davidoff, and Avo.
 After leaving the ring, Runnels also hosted her podcast “Cigars, Scars, and Superstars.”